volodymyrhudyma/blog/content/blog/react-antipatterns-props-in-initial-state.md

 );
 ```

-This way, when the **value** is updated, the changes are instantly reflected in the **input** element.
+This way, when the **value** is updated, the changes are immediately reflected in the **input** element.

 #### \#2 - Parent Component Doesn't Need The Value

-In case if the parent component does not need **value**, why would we want to keep it there to unnecessarily re-render the whole parent?
+If the parent component doesn't need the **value**, why would we leave it there to unnecessarily re-render the entire parent component?

-Let's try to move the state and update function to the child component:
+Let's try moving the state and update function to the child component:

 ```jsx
 import React, { useState, useEffect } from "react";